What is a featured snippet?

 Take these top ranking pages and identify if they have featured snippets.
 For this example I searched “how to download from BBC iPlayer” into Google.
 This generated a featured snippet:

-Once you have identified these you can begin optimising your own content to increase click-through rate on both the snippet and on-page.
+Once you have identified these you can begin optimising your own content to increase click-through rate on both the featured snippet and on-page.
+These are all questions you should be asking in order to maximise the likelihood of qualifying for a featured snippet.

 - Are there clear call to actions on the page?